tenant dies in your rental property

 First and foremost, the designated next-of-kin and executor will be responsible for removing and dispersing the deceased tenant’s belongings before the lease period is over.

-If they leave anything behind, you may end up needing to dispose of these items.
+If they leave anything behind, you may need to dispose of these items.
 However, there might be specific rules about how you can and cannot do that.

 Does Landlord Insurance Cover The Death Of A Tenant?